This blog post was updated with the latest information in August 2026.

 - If you’re in the mood for some kitschy fun, there are a variety of walk-through experiences and haunted houses on Essex Street.
 The World of Wizardry is a fantasy magic experience, The Witch Mansion is a haunted house and The International Monster Museum is an interactive adventure featuring monsters and myths from around the world.

 - If you want to rest or are craving a bite to eat, check out Rockafellas.
 This casual restaurant is located on one end of the pedestrian road (231 Essex Street).
 The building has a rich history in Salem and it’s said to be haunted (ask the staff about “the lady in blue”).
 I love stopping by Rockafellas during every trip to Salem.
 It’s a cool old historic building and they always put up fun Halloween decorations.
 The food is typical bar food, but it’s great for a light bite and some drinks.
+Some other lunch suggestions in this area include Turner Seafood for New England classics like chowder and fresh oysters and Flying Saucer Pizza for fresh made pizza and a fun cocktail list that gives nod to popular scary movies and monsters.

 If you would like to visit The House of Seven Gables, this is a good time to do that.
 It’s about a 10 minute walk from the east end of the Essex Street Pedestrian Mall.
 The House of Seven Gables is a historic home and the setting of Nathanial Hawthorne’s 1851 gothic novel or the same name.
 The home and its gardens are open for tours.